Hanmb17/C1_MS2_LIGHTSOUT/README.md

 #### First-time User
 1. As a first-time user, I want to understand how Elemental Lumina differs from the classic Lights Out game.
-2. As a first-time user, I want a clear explanation of the goal of the game and how to progress.
-3. As a first-time user, I want to learn how the lights-out pattern is connected to collecting elemental orbs.
+2. As a first-time user, I want to learn how the lights-out pattern is connected to collecting elemental orbs.
-4. As a first-time user, I want to be introduced to the gradual challenge increase as I progress through levels.
+3. As a first-time user, I want to be introduced to the gradual challenge increase as I progress through levels.
 5. As a first-time user, I want to experience the satisfaction of completing levels and rescuing Lumina.
 6. As a first-time user, I want to explore the free-play mode and customise my gameplay experience.